kartoza/rir-dashboard/documentation/docs/tutorial/administrator_tutorial.md

 ## Introduction

-The RIR platform is a situational awareness platform to monitor health, child protection, nutrition, wash and education in a geographic region.
-To fully understand the platform and the information you can obtain from it, you need to understand how it works.
+🧑‍🏫 The RIR (Risk Informed Response) platform is a situational awareness platform to monitor health, child protection, nutrition, wash and education in a geographic region.
+This tutorial shows you how to manage the platform as an administrator.

 ### Working with this documentation